-Climatic extreme events are expected to occur more frequently in the future, increasing the likelihood of unprecedented climate extremes (UCEs), or record-breaking events.
-UCEs, such as extreme heatwaves and droughts, substantially affect ecosystem stability and carbon cycling by increasing plant mortality and delaying ecosystem recovery.
-Quantitative knowledge of such effects is limited due to the paucity of experiments focusing on extreme climatic events beyond the range of historical experience.
-Here, we present a road map of how two dynamic vegetation demographic models (VDMs) can be used to investigate hypotheses surrounding ecosystem responses to UCEs (e.g., unprecedented droughts).
-As an example, we investigate whether ecosystem responses to UCEs are qualitatively different from responses to milder extremes, as a result of non-linear ecosystem responses.
-Additionally, we explore how unprecedented droughts in combination with increasing atmospheric CO2 and/or temperature may affect ecosystem stability and carbon cycling.
-We explored these questions using simulations of pre-drought and post-drought conditions at well-studied forest sites in Australia and Costa Rica, using the ED2 and LPJ-GUESS models.
+35 36 Climatic extreme events are expected to occur more frequently in the future, increasing the 37 likelihood of unprecedented climate extremes (UCEs), or record-breaking events.
+UCEs, such as 38 extreme heatwaves and droughts, substantially affect ecosystem stability and carbon cycling by 39 increasing plant mortality and delaying ecosystem recovery.
+Quantitative knowledge of such effects is limited due to the paucity of experiments focusing on extreme climatic events beyond 40 the range of historical experience.
+Here, we use two dynamic vegetation demographic models 41 42 (VDMs), ED2 and LPJ-GUESS, to investigate the hypothesis that ecosystem responses to UCEs 43 (e.g., unprecedented droughts) differ qualitatively from ecosystem responses to milder extremes, 44 as a result of non-linear ecosystem responses.
+Additionally, we explore how unprecedented droughts in combination with increasing atmospheric CO2 and/or temperature may affect 45 ecosystem stability and carbon cycling.
+We explored these questions using simulations of pre-46 47 drought and post-drought conditions at well-studied forest sites in Australia and Costa Rica.
 Both models produced nonlinear responses to UCEs.
-Due to the two models having different but plausible representations of processes and interactions, they diverge in sensitivity of biomass loss due to drought duration or intensity, and differ between each site.
-Biomass losses are most sensitive to drought duration in ED2, but to drought intensity in LPJ-GUESS.
-Elevated atmospheric CO2 concentrations (eCO2) alone did not completely buffer the ecosystems from carbon losses during UCEs in the majority of our simulations.
-Our findings highlight contrasting differences in process formulations and uncertainties in models, notably related to availability in plant carbohydrate storage and the diversity of plant hydraulic schemes, in projecting potential ecosystem responses to UCEs.
-Our model review uncovered different underlying hypotheses of plant responses to UCEs, reflecting knowledge gaps, which should be tested with targeted field experiments and an iterative modeling-experimental conceptual framework.
+Due to the two models having different but 48 49 plausible representations of processes and interactions, they diverge in sensitivity of biomass loss due to drought duration or intensity, and differ between each site.
+Biomass losses are most 50 51 sensitive to drought duration in ED2, but to drought intensity in LPJ-GUESS.
+Elevated atmospheric CO2 concentrations (eCO2) alone did not completely buffer the ecosystems from 52 53 carbon losses during UCEs in the majority of our simulations.
+Our findings highlight contrasting 54 differences in process formulations and uncertainties in models, notably related to availability in 55 plant carbohydrate storage and the diversity of plant hydraulic schemes, in projecting potential ecosystem responses to UCEs.
+The different hypotheses of plant responses to UCEs existing in 56 models reflect knowledge gaps, which should be tested with targeted field experiments.
+This 57 58 iterative modeling-experimental framework would help improve predictions of terrestrial 59 ecosystem responses and climate feedbacks.